Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 Precision Plugins
 *****************

-We provide precision plugins for the users so that they can benefit from numerical representations with lower precision than 32-bit floating-point or higher precision, such as 64-bit floating-point.
+We provide precision plugins for you so that they can benefit from numerical representations with lower precision than 32-bit floating-point or higher precision, such as 64-bit floating-point.

 .. code-block:: python